-6. Unfortunately for investors, the extent to which the Company had misrepresented its 14 MBP development only emerged over time.
-Indeed, the precise nature of the Defendants' affirmative 15 16 misrepresentations - including that the Company (1) had been using costly pure methane (instead of natural gas) as its MBP feedstock, (2) had not achieved its stated "yields" on its MBP products using natural gas, and (3) had failed to produce MBP products that were "in the money" (i.e., commercially 18 19 viable) - would not be fully revealed to the investing public until September 25, 2020 (the last day of the Class Period), when the SEC issued a cease-and-desist order that ordered Precigen to stop making 20 "inaccurate [statements] concerning the company's purported success converting relatively 22 inexpensive natural gas into more expensive industrial chemicals using [its] proprietary [MBP] program."
-23

-As detailed below, however, well before the public announcement of the SEC's 7.
-September 2020 Order, Precigen's shares had already begun to decline in response to earlier partial disclosures that had the effect of gradually disclosing the extent of the weakness in Precigen's MBP development efforts.
-Indeed, from the start of the Class Period on May 10, 2017 to the end of the

-Class Period on September 25, 2020, the Company's share price fell from roughly \$23.62 per share to only \$3.58 per share - reflecting a staggering decline of approximately 85%.

-8. By this action, Plaintiff now seeks a recovery for himself and the Class he seeks to represent for the massive losses they have suffered as a result of Defendants' fraudulent and deceptive conduct.
+- 6. Moreover, the Company also never achieved satisfactory results for all three of its key metrics - yield, productivity, and titer - under any single given MBP production method, whether at the lab testing level or at the pilot plant level, and thus, had no basis for claiming that the Company had developed any production process (let alone one that might be reasonably expected to be scalable to commercial production levels) that was "in the money." - 7.
+Unfortunately for investors, the extent to which the Company had misrepresented the purported success of its MBP development only emerged over time.
+Indeed, the nature and extent of the Defendants' affirmative misrepresentations and material omissions - including that the Company (1) had been using costly pure methane (instead of natural gas) as its MBP feedstock, (2) had not achieved its stated "yields" on its MBP products using natural gas, and (3) had failed to produce MBP products that were "in the money" (i.e., commercially viable) - would not be fully revealed to the investing public until September 25, 2020 (the last day of the Class Period), when the SEC issued a cease-and-desist order that ordered Precigen to stop making "inaccurate [statements] concerning the company's purported success converting relatively inexpensive natural gas into more expensive industrial chemicals using [its] proprietary [MBP] program."
+[Emphasis added.] - 8.
+As detailed below, Precigen's shares had, however, already began to decline significantly before the public announcement of the SEC Order in response to earlier partial disclosures that had the effect of gradually disclosing the extent of the failures and weaknesses in Precigen's MBP development efforts.
+Indeed, although the Company's share price was roughly \$23.62 per share at the start of the Class Period on May 10, 2017, by the end of the Class Period on September 25, 2020, its share price had fallen to only \$3.58 per share - a staggering decline of approximately 85%. - 9.
+By this action, Plaintiff now seeks a recovery for himself and the Class he seeks to represent for the massive losses they have suffered as a result of Defendants' fraudulent and deceptive conduct.